anoop-panakool/kubernetes-lab/Labs/Pod/Readme.md

-# A Quick and Dirty Way to Run Pods
+# A Lazy and Dirty Way to Run Pods

 In this lab we will create a Pod with Mongo on Kubernetes cluster.